How Bad Do You Want It? is Matt Fitzgerald’s thrilling, gritty book on mental toughness.

 - Faith in your training is as important as the training itself.

-Athletes featured in How Bad Do You Want It?: Sammy Wanjiru, Jenny Simpson, Greg LeMond, Siri Lindley, Willie Stewart, Cadel Evans, Nathan Cohen and Joe Sullivan, Paula Newby-Fraser, Ryan Vail, Thomas Voeckler, Ned Overend, Steve Prefontaine, and last of all John “The Penguin” Bingham
+Athletes featured: Sammy Wanjiru, Jenny Simpson, Greg LeMond, Siri Lindley, Willie Stewart, Cadel Evans, Nathan Cohen and Joe Sullivan, Paula Newby-Fraser, Ryan Vail, Thomas Voeckler, Ned Overend, Steve Prefontaine, and last of all John “The Penguin” Bingham

 Watch the races featured in the book!
 How Bad Do You Want It?
 YouTube playlist

 Read a chapter!
 See the VeloPress Mental Training Page.

 How Bad Do You Want It?
 Mastering the Psychology of Mind over Muscle

 6″ x 9″, 282 pp., $18.95, 9781937715410

 1. A Race Is Like a Firewalk: Sammy Wanjiru, 2010 Chicago Marathon | mental fitness

 2. Brace Yourself: Jenny Simpson, 2009 NCAA Cross Country Championships | setting expectations